kyma-project/kyma-environment-broker/docs/03-09-subaccount-cleanup-cronjob.md

 | **APP_BROKER_CLIENT_SECRET** | Specifies the password for the OAuth2 authentication in KEB. |
 | **APP_BROKER_SCOPE** | Specifies the scope of the OAuth2 authentication in KEB. |

-For more details, go to [this file](../resources/kcp/charts/kyma-environment-broker/templates/subaccount-cleanup-job.yaml).
+For more details, see the [resource definition](../resources/kcp/charts/kyma-environment-broker/templates/subaccount-cleanup-job.yaml) file.